wordofwarning/wordofwarning.org/current/2013-springsummer/field/index.md

 *The main inspiration behind the piece was watching the film Earthquake a few years ago.
 A ridiculously over-serious disaster movie staring Charlton Heston as a retired American Football player and architect in Los Angeles, though other films that feature in some way include Towering Inferno (burning building), Dante's Peak (volcano), Volcano (volcano), Independence Day (alien attack), Daylight (tunnel collapse), The Swarm (killer bees), Godzilla (mutant lizard) and King Kong (giant ape).
 However, the show is really about cities rather than disasters.
 Having grown up in the countryside in a very small village, I've always been fascinated by cities.
 They still strike me as strange and fascinating.
 I want to understand them better and I think that most of the things I make are an attempt to do so, one way or another.*

 ####Who is he?
-*"The best place to find out more about me is on [my blog*](http://lookingforastronauts.wordpress.com)*, where I write various bits and pieces for no good reason which often find their way into my work.
+*"The best place to find out more about me is on*[*my blog*](http://lookingforastronauts.wordpress.com)*, where I write various bits and pieces for no good reason which often find their way into my work.
 A lot of the text from Zilla began as scraps of things on my blog.*

 *I am afraid of flying."*
 ####What people have said about him
->*A strikingly simple but wonderful piece.*,br>Jake Orr, A Younger Theatre
+>*A strikingly simple but wonderful piece.*<br>Jake Orr, A Younger Theatre

 ####Credits
 Zilla was made with the support of Shunt, Stoke Newington International Airport and Apiary Studios.